CATEMA® System System Description

 Student Accounts

 After new students have created their own account, they will be able to log in to the system with their own user name and password.
-Students will be allowed to apply/register for a "Class" which represents a specific system course, taught at a specific school, by a specific teacher, for a specific semester and school year.
+Students will be allowed to apply/register for a "Class" which represents a specific articulated college course, taught at a specific school, by a specific teacher, for a specific semester and school year.

-To apply for a system "class" the student selects choices of items in a series of interrelated pull-down menus.
+To apply for a "class" the student selects choices of items in a series of interrelated pull-down menus.
 Each selection narrows the available items in the next menu.
 The selection sequence is as follows:

-Create New Enrollment
+Create New Enrollment Record

 • Select High School